-The Wulugul walk is the main walking path that goes all around Barangaroo Reserve, and will eventually connect to Darling Harbour, and follows the reclaimed shoreline from 1836.
+The Wulugul walk is the main walking path that goes all around Barangaroo Reserve, and will eventually connect to Darling Harbour.
+Interestingly, the path follows the reclaimed shoreline from 1836.
 Wulugul is the Sydney Aboriginal word for Kingfish.

 The wide paths in Barangaroo Reserve are shared paths to be used by hikers, cyclists and joggers.
-Feel free to bring your scooter or roller blades too!
+Feel free to bring your scooter or roller blades!

 Nearby Barangaroo Reserve

 There are lots of great things to see and do around Barangaroo Reserve.
-When I visited Barangaroo Reserve, I walked back to Circular Quay via Walsh Bay and got to see places I hadn’t visited before.
+When visiting Barangaroo Reserve, you can walk back to Circular Quay via Walsh Bay and see places you would otherwise perhaps never visit.

 You can also travel to or from Barangaroo Reserve via The Rocks.
-This tourist precinct and historic area is one of the top attractions in Sydney and it’s lovely to just wander around.
+This tourist precinct and historic area is one of the top attractions in Sydney and it’s a lovely place to just wander around.

-Walking along Darling Harbour, Cockle Bay and King Street wharf to or from Barangaroo Reserve is another pleasant way to explore the city while on your way to the reserve.
+Walking along Darling Harbour, Cockle Bay and King Street wharf to or from Barangaroo Reserve is another great way to explore the city while on your way to the reserve.

 Getting to Barangaroo